Laudarisd/Laudarisd/README.md

 ### Hi there 👋

+**I am an AI Engineer focusing on real world problems.**

+I am an energetic and enthusiastic person who enjoys challenges and is committed to achieving personal and professional goals.
+My present career aim is to enhance my skills by applying them in a professional working environment where I can learn and share new ideas.
+I am also reliable, trustworthy, hardworking person and eager to learn new things anytime and anywhere.

+Currently I am focusing on following projects:

 <!--
 **Laudarisd/Laudarisd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.